Optimal (partial) transport to non-convex polygonal domains: Introduction

-When $m<\min\Big\{|\Omega|, \, |\Omega^*|\Big\}$, the minimisation problem \eqref{mini} is called the \emph{optimal partial transportation}.
-The word ``partial" indicates that not all of the mass in $\Omega$ is transported to $\Omega^*$.
-The existence and uniqueness of the optimal transport plan have been proved in \cite{CM}, under the assumption that $\Omega$ and $\Omega^*$ are separated by a straight line.
-For general cases, the reader is referred to \cite{AF09,AFi,I} and references therein.
-Let $U\subset \Omega$ be the sub-domain in which the mass $m=|U|$ is transported to $V\subset\Omega^*$ by the optimal transport plan.
-The sets $\mathcal F:=\partial U\cap \Omega$ and $\mathcal F^*:=\partial V\cap\Omega^*$ are called the ``free boundaries" of the problem.
+When $m<\min\Big\{|\Omega|, \, |\Omega^*|\Big\}$, the minimization problem \eqref{eq:mini} is called the \emph{optimal partial transport problem}.
+The word ``partial'' indicates that not all of the mass in $\Omega$ is transported to $\Omega^*$.
+The existence and uniqueness of the optimal transport plan have been established in \cite{CM}, under the assumption that $\Omega$ and $\Omega^*$ are separated by a straight line.
+For more general cases, the reader is referred to \cite{AF09,AFi,I} and references therein.
+Let $U\subset \Omega$ be the subdomain in which the mass $m=|U|$ is transported to $V\subset\Omega^*$ by the optimal transport plan.
+The sets $\mathcal F:=\partial U\cap \Omega$ and $\mathcal F^*:=\partial V\cap\Omega^*$ are called the ``free boundaries'' of the problem.
 Our second main result of this paper concerns the regularity of the free boundary.